 In simple terms, mobile app monetization refers to the techniques used to generate revenue through apps.
 Traditionally, app monetization involves leveraging an app’s user base to make money.
 Like a convenience store makes money by selling products to incoming customers, an app makes money by monetizing app visitors.

 App monetization works in many ways.
 Companies can either extract value directly from their users or use third-party networks to earn money.
 The following section offers complete clarity on these subjects.

 All these numbers tell the same story.
 The future lies in mobile apps and smartphones.
-Any business that seeks to monetize a digital asset has to think about how to make an app.
+Any business that seeks to monetize a digital asset must think about how to make an app.
 Moreover, app monetization becomes important for the following reasons:

-- Worldwide spending on mobile apps in 2019 touched $120B.
+- Worldwide spending on mobile apps touched $167 billion in 2022.
 The number has been on a consistent rise with a slight dip in the last year.
 (Statista)

 App monetization strategies – How to make money with a mobile app?

 There are many app monetization options for companies to explore.
 Each offers its own set of benefits and drawbacks.
 There is nothing stopping companies from utilizing multiple strategies for monetizing apps.
 However, it is first wise to understand each app monetization channel.

 From someone with an app developed from scratch to a person using a free online app maker, monetization channels are essential to all.
 The following sections explain the different ways companies and entrepreneurs can monetize their mobile apps.
 These methods are helpful for anyone with a mobile app.

 Most app users are used to going to an app store and installing any app they like for free.
 This is partly because most mainstream apps are free.
 There is however a big market for paid mobile apps.
 People are getting used to the idea of paying money for an app on an app store.
 Reports continue to show that the paid app model is growing.

 Does this mean launching paid apps is the easy way towards app monetization?